mdbergmann/cl-swbymabeweb/blogs/20201004---Test-driven_Web_application_development_with_Common_Lisp.md

 This code will make sure that there is no server instance currently being set and if not it will create a server instance and start it.

 As a general dependency we use `log4cl`, a logging framework.
-So we'll also add this to the package `:use` directive.

 The `stop` function can be implemented like this: